 In July 2015, the FASB issued ASU 2015-11, Inventory (Topic 330) - Simplifying the Measurement of Inventory (ASU 2015-11), which simplifies the subsequent measurement of inventories by replacing the lower of cost or market test with a lower of cost and net realizable value test.
-The guidance applies only to inventories for which cost is determined by methods other than last-in first-out (LIFO) and the retail inventory method.
+The guidance applies only to inventories for which cost is determined by methods other than last-in first-out and the retail inventory method.
 The guidance in ASU 2015-11 is effective for fiscal years beginning after December 15, 2016 and early adoption is permitted.
-The Company adopted ASU 2016-07 in the first quarter of fiscal 2018.
-The adoption of ASU 2015-11 in the first quarter of fiscal 2018 did not impact the Company's financial position or results of operations.
+The Company adopted ASU 2015-11 in the first quarter of fiscal 2018 did not impact the Company's financial position or results of operations.